1852 Info 1a: John Harper Crompton

 In 1797 a settlement by the name of Hyde did not exist.
 Although the weir had disappeared, by 1897 Hyde had made enormous growth from the village known as Red Pump Street, which followed the line of Market Street, Hyde.
 Its growth was inseparable from that of the cotton industry and coal, from the South Lancashire coal field, needed to feed the mill’s steam generating boilers.
 As new cotton mills were erected, cottages and terraced houses were built for the workers.
 These hamlets gradually grew together to form Hyde, which soon outstripped Gee Cross.

-The most prominent mill owners, who were also involved in the public life of the town, were the Ashton family.
-Part of a nonconformist paternalist tradition: they made huge fortunes from cotton, but were willing to spend part of their wealth on the town and their workforce..
+The most prominent mill owner, who was also involved in the public life of the town, was the Ashton family.
+Part of a nonconformist paternalist tradition: they made huge fortunes from cotton, but were willing to spend part of their wealth on the town and their workforce.
 An interesting description of the Ashton empire appeared in 1844:

 Hyde, including most of Gee Cross, was granted its Charter of Incorporation in 1881 and this led to a spate of public building.
 The first sign of Hyde's new status was the Town Hall, opened 27 June 1885, after four years of planning.
 The new council had bought Greenfield House, which stood next to Greenfield Mill, mill and its machinery for just over £13,000.
 The mill was rented to Horsfield & Co., who also bought the machinery, but the deal reflected Hyde Corporation's concern for future expansion.